 - Catfish symbolises a rich life and surplus.

-Certain rules are also observed when eating fish on Chinese New Year:
+Certain rules are also observed when eating fish on Lunar New Year:

 - It is considered unlucky to turn over the fish after eating one side,